andrepoiy/Andrew-Deng/index.md

 | | | | | |

 My name is Andrew Deng, and I am a 10th grade student.
 Welcome to my website, where you will find info about me, pictures of places I've traveled to, pictures of cars, and all my accounts.
 I have also compiled a list of math formulas, should you require.
 I've also got some fun stuff, like a Your Mother joke generator.

+This site is still under construction, and, as I am a very unskilled programmer, stuff can go wrong.
+I'll probably fix them evenutally.
+Enjoy!